apioo/psx-api/README.md

 # API

-The API component is the reference implementation of the [TypeAPI](https://typeapi.org/) specification.
+This library provides an attribute parser to dynamically generate a [TypeAPI](https://typeapi.org/) specification from any controller (code-first).
+Based on the specification it is then possible to generate client SDKs or an OpenAPI specification.

-It provides models to describe an REST API and generate based on those models different outputs.
-You can create those models either by parsing a TypeAPI or OpenAPI specification or by using PHP Attributes.
-Based on those models it is then possible to generate i.e. client SDKs.
+There is also a hosted version of this [code generator](https://typeapi.org/generator) where you can test and play with the generated code.
+If you need a CLI binary to generate code you can also take a look at the [SDKgen](https://sdkgen.app/) project which provides several ways to directly integrate the code generator.

 ## Usage